dfinity/portal/how-it-works/1_protocol/03_message-routing.subpage.md

 Certification is always done using BLS threshold signatures computed collectively by the subnet, thus certifications are computed by the subnet as a whole in a decentralized manner.
 The properties of the threshold signature guarantee that such a certification can only exist if the majority of the subnet agrees on the state.

+State certification and secure XNet messaging enable, among others, the secure and transparent communication of canisters across subnet boundaries, a challenge that any blockchain that has multiple shards struggles with.
+It also provides crucial building blocks to allow users to read certified parts of the replicated state, e.g., responses to messages submitted by them.
+Furthermore, it allows nodes to join a subnet efficiently without replaying all blocks since genesis or fallen behind nodes to catch up to the most recent state of a subnet.
+All of this makes message routing an integral layer of the core IC protocol crucial for realizing some of the IC's unique and distinguishing features.

 ### Per-Round Certification

 At the end of a round, i.e., when all messages have been executed or the cycles limit for the round has been reached (to ensure rounds cannot take arbitrarily long), the message routing layer performs a certification of parts of the replicated state.